The Role Of Financial Advisers in Divorce Proceedings

 Either way, it will be necessary to ascertain the full financial position of each party as well as the financial impact of divorce, to work out a fair settlement.

 Although divorce lawyers have a certain understanding of the financial aspects of divorce, a professional financial adviser can generally provide more comprehensive assistance in this regard.

 An independent financial adviser (IFA) is a professional financial advisor regulated by the Financial Conduct Authority (FCA).

 IFAs provide independent and impartial advice to their clients on a wide range of financial matters, from tax, pensions and investment options to mortgages.

-Their job is essentially to improve the financial position of their clients by helping them make the optimal financial decisions, taking into account their individual situation.
-In the context of divorce, there are many ways in which a financial adviser can help.
+Their job is essentially to improve the financial position of their clients by helping them make optimal financial decisions, taking into account their individual situations.

 Why would you instruct a financial adviser during a divorce?